Solar Neutrinos and the Strongest Oscillation Constraints on Scalar NSI: Solar data analysis in presence of diagonal scalar NSI parameters

 \section{Solar data analysis in presence of diagonal scalar NSI parameters}

-We now want to understand which values of the scalar NSI are allowed by solar neutrino measurements.
+We now want to understand which values of the scalar NSI are allowed by solar neutrino measurements using the full-three flavor picture and for arbitrary $\eta$ values (that is, we are not following either of the simplifying approximations from the previous section).
 Starting from the observed values for the electron neutrino disappearance probabilities by Borexino \cite{BOREXINO:2018ohr}

-and adding the spectral information on the $^8B$ neutrinos by SNO \cite{SNO:2011hxd}\footnote{Additional solar neutrino information from the dedicated pp experiments SAGE, GALEX, and GNO \cite{GALLEX:1998kcz,SAGE:1999nng,Gavrin:2001sz,GNO:2000avz} and $^8$B measurements Super-Kamiokande \cite{Super-Kamiokande:2016yck} will add some additional information, but will not significantly enhance the constraint.}, we then compute the $\chi^2$ function defined as
+and adding the spectral information on the $^8$B neutrinos by SNO \cite{SNO:2011hxd}\footnote{Additional solar neutrino information from the dedicated pp experiments SAGE, GALEX, and GNO \cite{GALLEX:1998kcz,SAGE:1999nng,Gavrin:2001sz,GNO:2000avz} and $^8$B measurements Super-Kamiokande \cite{Super-Kamiokande:2016yck} will add some additional information, but will not significantly enhance the constraint.} including uncertainties, we then compute the $\chi^2$ function defined as

-where $p$ are all the neutrino components already mentioned, $P_{obs}^p$ are the observed probabilities with their uncertainties $(\sigma^p_{obs})^2$ in eq.~\ref{eq:obsprob} and $P(\theta_{12},\Delta m_{21}^2,\eta,\phi,m)$ are the probabilities computed in presence of scalar NSI fixing the $\theta_{13}$ value to its best fit \cite{Esteban:2020cvm} using the exact probabilities from eq.~\ref{3flav}.
+where $p$ are all the neutrino components already mentioned, $P_{obs}^p$ are the observed probabilities with their uncertainties $(\sigma^p_{obs})^2$ in eq.~\ref{eq:obsprob} and $P(\theta_{12},\Delta m_{21}^2,\eta,\phi,m)$ are the probabilities computed in presence of scalar NSI using the exact probabilities from eq.~\ref{3flav} fixing $\theta_{13}$ and the other oscillation parameters in the atmospheric sector ($\theta_{23}$, $\Delta m^2_{31}$) fixed to their best fits (see Tab.~\ref{Tabprob} \cite{Esteban:2020cvm}) while setting CP violation to 0.
+We have checked that in the solar oscillation regime the effect of the atmospheric parameters, of $\delta_{\rm CP}$, and of the reactor mixing angle is negligible even in presence of scalar NSI.